 Look at where the auto repair industry currently is and where it seems to be heading.
 The goal here is to determine any potential trends and projected growth that can give your business a competitive edge in the auto repair industry.
-Check out Ratchet+Wrench for the latest auto care insights, or the Tekmetric Index (TM-500) for economical trends from 500 auto repair shops across North America and Canada.
+Check out Ratchet+Wrench for the latest auto care insights.

 Creating buyer personas will help you understand who your customers are.
 Your buyer personas should include age, gender, location, job titles, family sizes, incomes, needs, interests, etc. Keep in mind that as you build out your buyer personas, you don’t have to limit yourself to just one persona.
 There are many different types of drivers and people that need auto repair services.